Team-Aqua/File-Watcher/docs/design_rationale.md

 [Errno Documentation](http://ruby-doc.org/core-1.9.3/Errno.html)

 The OS reports errors using pain integers.
 Module Errno is created dynamically to map operating system errors to Ruby classe, with each error number generating its own subclass of SystemCallError.
-This module is applicatble to our project since there needs to be a way to trace errors generated from C code and bring it to the ruby's front end to be displayed to the user.
+This module is applicable to our project, since there needs to be a way to trace errors generated from C code and bring it to the ruby's front end to be displayed to the user.

 ##### Security?
 How will we protect the system from tainted objects?
 Can we trust the user?